Situation

 Marketing Strategy & Planning

-We worked with the division’s marketing leaders to develop a marketing plan that would introduce the new experience to users.
-Again, this was especially important because our goal was to drive behavior change and convince customers to purchase a machine that costs tens of thousands of dollars in an online environment with no assistance.
+We collaborated with the marketing leaders of the division to create a marketing plan that would introduce the new experience to users.
+This was particularly crucial because our aim was to bring about a change in behavior and persuade customers to buy a machine costing tens of thousands of dollars in an online environment without any assistance.

-The marketing plan included a combination of paid media, social media, email marketing, landing pages and lead generation.
+The marketing plan comprised a mix of paid media, social media, email marketing, landing pages, and lead generation.

 The Machines Online experience launched in 2018 and piloted with a sub-set of dealers and four machines.
 Since this time, the program has expanded to include additional dealers and models.